George Leo Thomas: Priesthood

 Thomas entered graduate school at the University of Washington in Seattle in 1981 and received a Master of Arts degree in counseling and community mental health in 1983.
-In 1986, he earned a Doctor of History degree, specializing in the mission history of the American Pacific Northwest.
+In 1986, he earned a doctor of philosophy degree, specializing in the mission history of the American Pacific Northwest.

 Thomas became chancellor and vicar general the archdiocese in 1987.
 He was named as apostolic administrator for the archdiocese following the death of Archbishop Thomas Murphy in 1997.
 He served as both chancellor and vicar general until 2004.

 Auxiliary Bishop of Seattle

 On November 19, 1999, Thomas was named as an auxiliary bishop of Seattle and as titular bishop of Vagrauta by Pope John Paul II.
 He received his episcopal consecration on January 28, 2000, at St. James Cathedral from Archbishop Alexander Brunett, with Bishops William S. Skylstad and Carlos Sevilla serving as co-consecrators.